-Our Existing Charter provides that shares of preferred stock may be issued from time to time in one or more series.
-Our Board is authorized to fix the voting rights, if any, designations, powers, preferences, the relative, participating, optional or other special rights and any qualifications, limitations and restrictions thereof, applicable to the shares of each series.
-Our Board is able to, without stockholder approval, issue preferred stock with voting and other rights that could adversely affect the voting power and other rights of the holders of the Common Stock and could have anti-takeover effects.
-The ability of our Board to issue preferred stock without stockholder approval could have the effect of delaying, deferring or preventing a change of control of us or the removal of existing management.
-An aggregate of 4,015,002 shares of Series A Convertible Preferred Stock are issued and outstanding.
-While we have no current plans to issue additional preferred stock, circumstances in which we might issue additional preferred stock in the future could include, among others, offerings of preferred stock undertaken for capital raising purposes, issuances in connection with acquisitions we might make in the future, or issuances in connection with potential change of control or strategic transactions involving us.
-Any determination by us to issue shares of preferred stock in the future will be dependent on the facts and circumstances at the time.
+Our Certificate of Incorporation authorizes 10,000,000 shares of Preferred Stock and provides that shares of Preferred Stock may be issued, from time to time, in one or more series.
+The Board is authorized to fix the voting rights, if any, designations, powers, preferences, the relative, participating, optional or other special rights and any qualifications, limitations and restrictions thereof, applicable to the shares of each series.
+The Board is able to, without stockholder approval, issue Preferred Stock with voting and other rights that could adversely affect the voting power and other rights of the holders of Common Stock and could have anti-takeover effects.
+The ability of the Board to issue Preferred Stock without stockholder approval could have the effect of delaying, deferring, or preventing a change of control of us or the removal of existing management.
+As of December 8, 2023, there were 4,015,002 shares of Preferred Stock outstanding.
+Although we do not currently intend to issue any additional shares of Preferred Stock, circumstances in which we might issue other series of Preferred Stock in the future could include, among others, offerings of Preferred Stock undertaken for capital raising purposes, issuances in connection with acquisitions we might make in the future, or issuances in connection with potential change of control or strategic transactions involving us.
+Any determination by us to issue shares of Preferred Stock in the future will be dependent on the facts and circumstances at the time.